 Whereas if the home has decreased in value to $100,000 and the mortgage remaining is $130,000 (i.e. upside down) the bank would lose money by selling.
 Thus there is incentive for the bank to work out a loan modification.

-Modification helps the homeowner make payments, and helps the bank regain at least some of the loan.
+Modification provides the homeowner help with mortgage payments, and allows the bank to regain at least some of the loan.
 The bank prefers the loan be kept active to ensure it receives continued payments, and the homeowner gets some relief from a debt that has become too much.
 This is the smartest and best avenue to pursue, but be sure that when a modification is agreed to, all payments are made in full and on a timely manner.

 Foreclosure Defense Varies by State